AyWicho/AyWicho/README.md

 - 👋 Hi, I’m @LuisMal
 - 👀 I’m interested in CS
 - 🌱 I’m currently learning with 100devs
-- 💞️ I’m looking to collaborate on anything lol
+- 💞️ I’m looking to collaborate on anything

 <!---
 AyWicho/AyWicho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.